 Collier Library & Information Services supports an interlibrary loan program to obtain access to materials not currently owned by the University of North Alabama.
 Additionally, the University of North Alabama is a member of the Network of Alabama Academic Libraries (NAAL) with full reciprocal borrowing throughout the state.

 Collier Library Archives & Special Collections provides access to an eclectic collection.
 Its primary focus is the preservation of records, ephemera, and photographs related to the University’s history.
 In addition, it contains materials related to the city of Florence, Lauderdale County, the Shoals area, and the TVA’s Wilson Dam.
-The Archives and Special Collections also holds historically significant and geographically relevant personal research materials.
+The Archives and Special Collections also hold historically significant and geographically relevant personal research materials.
 In addition to books, maps, and other oversized items, there are 60 boxes containing over 2,764 items and more than 3,275 photographs.
 Archives also houses over 850 scripts and 2,000 memorabilia items donated by alumnus George Lindsey, Ernest Borgnine, and others.
 There are more than 600 videos from an annual University sponsored film festival.

 Collier Library & Information Services supports a robust instruction program.
 Information literacy and research sessions are taught at various points throughout the curriculum.
 Instruction topics include critical thinking with information, information literacy, information retrieval, information evaluation, information usage, and more.

+The library website provides access to the online catalog and many electronic resources.
 The address of the UNA website for library resources is http://www.una.edu/library.